SharePoint/PnP-Guidance/articles/pnp-provisioning-framework.md

 - Serialize and reuse templates.
 You can serialize and then reuse your provisioning templates.

 - Persist templates in serialized format.
-You are able to persist your provisioning templates in whichever serialization format works best for youâ€”for example, XML or JSON.
+You are able to persist your provisioning templates in whichever serialization format works best for you &mdash; for example, XML or JSON.

 - Provision new site collections.
 You can easily provision new site collections by applying your provisioning template to a target site in whichever serialized format you select.